COSC-499-W2025/capstone-project-team-7/logs/individualLogs/joaquinalmora/joaquinalmora.md

 ### Next Steps

 Next week I’ll focus on keyboard shortcuts, better focus states, and small color accents.
 I also want to explore toast-like notifications for long-running tasks and look into simple snapshot testing so UI updates are easier to verify.
+Also, going to try and implement all features my teammates worked on into the TUI, so that we can get rid of the old CLI.

 ![Peer Eval](./images/w10peer.png)